 So let’s see how the options work.

-Option B: Move Adobe Animate CC Content
+Option A: Move Adobe Animate CC Content

 This option implies not modifying the Adobe Animate CC material but moving it into one of our plain HTML templates.